Raymond Hoser: Snake handling

-Hoser has a business as a snake handler and provides reptiles for children’s birthday parties and catching and moving snakes in urban areas.
+Hoser has a business as a snake handler.
+Operating as "Snakebusters" among other names, he provides reptiles for children's birthday parties and catches snakes found in urban areas to move them elsewhere.
 As part of his business, he claims "Snakeman" (and others) as trademarks, names which he has taken steps to defend on several occasions.
-He once criticized the zookeeper, conservationist and television personality Steve Irwin for giving people "false ideas about how to behave around snakes".
+He once criticised the zookeeper, conservationist and television personality Steve Irwin for giving people "false ideas about how to behave around snakes".

 Hoser is an advocate of surgically altering snakes to inhibit the production of venom.
 The procedure for creating venomoid snakes is regarded as controversial.

-A 2008 government tribunal ruled that Hoser's venomoid snakes cannot be handled by members of the public, due to the risk of the venom glands regrowing.
+In May 2023, Two Wrongs nightclub in Melbourne was criticised for having snakes and at least one baby crocodile for an event where they were touched and held by guests.
+Hoser, who provided the animals, defended the event.
+The incident was investigated by the RSPCA and the Victorian Department of Energy, Environment, and Climate Action.